Notes on a Website

 Good, fast, cheap… pick two

-I have this poster next to my desk to remind myself (and visiting clients) of the tension between quality, requirements and budget.
+This poster is next to my desk to remind myself (and visiting clients) of the tension between quality, ambition and budget.
 Squeeze one and the others will inevitably be effected.

 - Good & cheap will not be fast